stvarbanov/Angular/cool-tech/cool-tech-app/README.md

 in server folder, run npm start (localhost:5000)

 # Guest users
 The guest can browse devices, projects and services.
+TODO: They can add devices to cart, but can't order without profile.

 # Registered users
-Registered users can submit requests and see all their requests (and cancel them if they want.)
+Registered users can order and can submit requests and see all their requests (and cancel them if they want.)

 # Admin user
 The admin can add, edit and delete devices, projects and services via the admin panel that appears for him.